Oroshimoro/RadiantAutocompounder/README.md

 ## How to run

 1. Clone repository and build project using `dotnet build --configuration Release`
-2. Go to `\bin\Release\net6.0` and edit `appsettings.json`: insert your mnemonic and `AlchemyAPIKey`, also set `ClaimThresholdUSDD` to any desirable value (compounding will happen when claimable USDD amount is larger than configured threshold)
+2. Go to `\bin\Release\net6.0` and edit `appsettings.json`: insert your mnemonic and `AlchemyAPIKey`, also set `ClaimThresholdRDNT` to any desirable value (compounding will happen when claimable RDNT amount is larger than configured threshold)
 3. Run `DeFi_Strategies.exe`